 If a child's special educational needs, disability or mobility problems mean that they could not be reasonably expected to walk to school, then the Council will assess each child on an individual basis to identify the most appropriate travel option.

 A child may be eligible for Travel Support if:

-- The child is attending the nearest suitable school as determined by the Local Authority. - The child cannot reasonably be expected to walk to school, even when accompanied by an adult. - There is professional evidence that their medical condition, mobility issues or special educational needs affects their ability to travel to and from school.
+- The child is attending the nearest suitable school1 as determined by the Local Authority. - The child cannot reasonably be expected to walk to school, even when accompanied by an adult.